 The Epic Pure is a dispenser offered by Epic Water Filters.
 This dispenser is designed to remove heavy metals and fluoride.

-Best For: Anyone looking for a reliable everyday water filter pitcher that can remove common municipal water contaminants.
+Anyone looking for a reliable everyday water filter pitcher that can remove common municipal water contaminants.

 - The Epic Pure can target more than 200 drinking water contaminants, making it one of the best water pitchers on today’s market.